 Use the bank and mobile money statements to list all the income you earn.
 When calculating your income, work with net income.
 If you are self-employed, list the average income you expect from your business.
 Freelancers who have a regular income can use the lowest monthly income they have received in the past year.
 Income can include the following:

 - Monthly pay

 - Child support or alimony

 - Side hustle income

-Before you create a budget, you need to check your financial records and list all your expenses.
+Before you create your money plan, you need to check your financial records and list all your expenses.
 Check your bank statements, mobile money, and credit card statements to see all the expenses you incur and list them in a template.
 The more information, the better.

 Organize information based on the following categories and calculate the total of each category.

-Separate out expenses into fixed and variable expenses.
+3. Separate expenses into fixed and variable expenses.